ericjia100/ericjia/README.md

 ## Biography

 Hi!
-I'm Eric, and I'm currently studying Computer Science at University of California, Berkeley.
-I am going into my second year of classes and I could not wait to learn more.
+I'm Eric, and I'm from Diamond Bar, a small city in Southern California.
+I am currently going into my second year of classes at University of California, Berkeley, where I am studying Computer Science.
+Here you will find all the information about my journey into the software engineer world!

 ## Classes